sandisototo/todo-app/README.md

 Step 1:

-* Clone this repo into you local machine
+* Clone this repo into your local machine

 Step 2: